Smallibs/maitar/README.md

 # Philosophy

 In Rust, we can specify abstract types in a trait, i.e. Higher-Kinded Polymorphism (HKP for short).
-Therefore, such types are inhabited in trait implementation.
+Therefore, such types are inhabited by trait implementations.

 ## HKP